The-CS-Student/Lyrics-Creator/README.md

 # Lyrics-Creator
-This project ivolves in creating a Lyrics Video Creator that takes the link of a youtube music videos and outputs a fully made lyric video.\n as
+This project ivolves in creating a Lyrics Video Creator that takes the link of a youtube music videos and outputs a fully made lyric video.<br>
+as